-FOUNDER: Well if you take a look at history you’ll see that societies generally try to resolve the conundrum in two ways: either through radical sexualization, the kind we see here in the West, or radical de-sexualization, as practiced in Islamic societies.
+FOUNDER: Well if you take a look at history you’ll see that societies generally try to resolve the conundrum in two ways: either through radical sexualization, the kind that we see here in the West, or radical de-sexualization, as practiced in Islamic societies.
 But you wanna hear the interesting part?
 These two seemingly opposite approaches are but two sides of the same coin.

 INTERVIEWER: Are they now?

-FOUNDER: Yeah, you see in both cases the idea is to dull the force that sexuality exerts on society.
+FOUNDER: Yeah, see in both cases the idea is to dull the force that sexuality exerts on society.
 Either by controlling the populace with enforced chastity, or by sedating them with copious amounts of porn.
 Here again we’re talking about the basic evolutionary principles.
-There’s a whole theory that our species’ path to intelligence was kickstarted by the need of individuals to outwit each other in sexual pursuit. <cell phone starts ringing> Oh for fucks’ sakes!
+There’s a whole theory that our species’ path to intelligence was kickstarted by the need of individuals to outwit each other in sexual pursuit. <cell phone starts ringing> Oh for fuck sakes!

 INTERVIEWER: Maybe it’s your wife calling to comment! [laughs]